MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 #### Intercepting out-of-sandbox code execution

-AetherVisor's sandbox feature isolates a memory region by disabling execute for its pages in the **"Primary"** nCR3 context.
+&emsp;&emsp;AetherVisor's sandbox feature isolates a memory region by disabling execute for its pages in the **"Primary"** nCR3 context.
 The sandboxed pages behave the same way as NPT hooked pages, but a third nCR3, named **"sandbox"**, is used for sandboxed pages instead of the **"shadow"** nCR3, used for NPT hooks.
 Whenever RIP leaves a sandbox region, the following events occur:

 <br>